 The second type of legal action is lawsuits initiated by the firm or by shareholders against short sellers or critics.
 Sometimes these lawsuits were against short sellers or brokers, and sometimes against media outlets or analysts.
 Of the 35 lawsuits, 7 were "cybersmear" lawsuits involving electronic postings by unknown persons.
-These lawsuits usually speculated that the posters were short sellers: "In its libel suit, Hollis-Eden alleges the defendants, named only by their screen aliases, could be disgruntled former employees and shareholders or people working with short sellers to manipulate the stock."
-(Crabtree, 2001)
+These lawsuits usually speculated that the posters were short sellers: "In its libel suit, Hollis-Eden alleges the defendants, named only by their screen aliases, could be disgruntled former employees and shareholders or people working with short sellers to manipulate the stock" (Crabtree 2001).

-C. Technical actions
+2.2 Technical actions

-Firms can make it difficult to short their stock by disrupting the ability to borrow shares.
+Firms take a variety of actions to disrupt the ability to borrow their shares.
 One technical action taken by firms in the sample was to switch stock exchanges from the NASDAQ to AMEX or NYSE.
 For much of the sample period, NASDAQ was perceived as being more lax in its short selling rules (it did not adopt the uptick rule until 1994).
 The sample includes six firms announcing that they were changing or applying to change exchanges explicitly to impede short selling (event dates range from 1988 to 1996).